 If the countries are to be judged on the basis of data availability, Zimbabwe is in a class by itself.
 It is relatively simple to obtain detailed information from the government budgets, the country is covered in most international sources, and there are few divergences between the various publications.
-India also appears to have a liberal attitude towards public inspection of military budgets, but there are considerable divergences between the various sources, and it is thereby more difficult to judge the quality of the data.
-The situation for Namibia, however, has deteriorated.
-The country has not reported data on military expenditure to the IMF the last two years, and I was not able to obtain national budgets after 1993.
+India also appears to have a liberal attitude towards public inspection of military budgets, but there are greater divergences between the various sources, and it is thereby more difficult to judge the quality of the data.
+Traditionally, Namibia provided extensive data, but the situation has deteriorated and the country has not reported data on military expenditure to the IMF the last two years.
 The most gratifying change has taken place in Zambia.
 Previously, it was not possible to find satisfactory information about military resource use since the government refused to disclose military expenditure.
 This emerged clearly in that the military sector was not discussed in the readily available and detailed national budgets.
 In Zambia's national budget for 1995, however, the defence sector is included and broken down into current and capital expenditure as prescribed.
 Access to data from Norway's main partner countries which were in a state of war until recently has also improved during the last few years.
 Even though the situation has improved with regard to data availability, there is with few exceptions a constant need for a dialogue with our main partner countries concerning the publication of military expenditure.
 In some cases it may also be advantageous to provide assistance in the form of general training in data processing since the lack of statistical know-how is a problem which does not only apply to military expenditure.

-Without making this a main element in Norway's development assistance programme, it would probably still be useful to discuss the routines for access to data on military expenditure with our main partner countries in bilateral talks.
+Without making this a main element in Norway's development assistance programme, it would probably still be useful to discuss the routines for access to data on military expenditure in bilateral talks with our main partner countries.
 Moreover, this is a subject which is also on the agenda in multilateral talks.
 As early as 1981 the UN General Assembly adopted a resolution on the obligation of member states to report the size of military expenditure to the UN.
 As members of the UN, our main partner countries can also be urged to comply with UN resolutions.
 Several UN agencies are also interested in military resource use, and the UNDP has raised the issue of military expenditure with recipient countries in connection with talks on public sector reforms.
-Meetings in the consultative groups (C.G. meetings) also appear to be a well suited forum for talks on good governance, including military expenditure.
+Meetings in the consultative groups (C.G. meetings) for cooperation between developing countries and the IMF/World Bank also appear to be an appropriate forum for talks on good governance, including military expenditure.